miklevin/MikeLev.in/_includes/cat_javascript.md

 <ol>
+<li><a href="/blog/adding-webdev-to-mykoz-ai-with-uvicorn-asgi-python-webserver/">Adding WebDev to MyKoz.AI with uvicorn ASGI Python Webserver</a> (Fri Aug 25, 2023)
+<br/>I added webdev to MyKoz.AI with uvicorn ASGI Python webserver.
+Follow the steps I used to add another monitorable service running through GNU screen that opens new possibilities.
+This sets the stage for writing a sample HTMX app.</li>
 <li><a href="/blog/jekyll-minimum-layout-default-html-stripped-down-for-github-pages/">Jekyll Minimum Layout Default HTML Stripped Down for Github Pages</a> (Thu Aug 10, 2023)
 <br/>Learn how to create a small static website with Jekyll and Github Pages.
 I'm taking a minimalist approach, stripping away the unnecessary JavaScript and CSS frameworks and coding up a styles.css file by hand.
 I'm also documenting the process, so you can follow along and launch your own site.</li>
 <li><a href="/blog/be-mickey-don-t-be-the-brooms-losing-jobs-to-ai/">Be Mickey.
 Don't Be The Brooms (Losing Jobs to AI)</a> (Wed Aug 09, 2023)